2024 Afghanistan–Pakistan floods: Afghanistan

 During floods in April more than 100 people died and 54 were injured due to heavy rains and floods in 23 provinces.
 At least 2,134 houses were destroyed and 10,789 livestock were killed.
 The United Nations Office for the Coordination of Humanitarian Affairs in Afghanistan reported that heavy rains and floods affected more than 25,000 families and damaged nearly 1,000 houses.
 Department spokesman Janan Sayeq reported that most casualties occurred due to roof collapses.
 Over 600 km of road and 9,271 hectares (22,910 acres) of agricultural land were flooded.

-The United Nations said further flooding on 10–11 May killed 540 people, with the Afghan World Food Program office reporting 1,651 injuries.
+The United Nations said further flooding on 10–11 May killed 540 people, with the Afghan World Food Programme office reporting 1,651 injuries.
 In Baghlan Province, 300 died, 100 others were injured, 1,000 houses were destroyed and many more damaged.
 In Baghlani Jadid District, 100 people were killed and 1,500 houses sustained damage.
 There were also 2,042 damaged houses in Burka District.

 Another 20 people died and 80 more were injured in Takhar Province, while another three were killed in Herat Province.
 The provinces of Badakhshan and Ghor were also affected.
 Floods continued throughout 17–18 May, killing 150 people.
 There were 84 deaths, five injuries and 40 missing in Faryab Province, where 1,870 houses were damaged, while another 55 died and hundreds more were missing in Ghor, where 3,000 houses were destroyed and 6,000 more were damaged; over 2,000 houses were destroyed, 4,000 others were damaged and 2,000 shops were submerged by floodwater in Chaghcharan alone.

 Flooding on 15–16 July killed at least 60 people.
 Severe damage occurred in Nangarhar Province, where 47 people died and 350 others were injured, with 400 homes destroyed.
 Flooding also killed five people in Kunar Province, destroying 50 houses and 405 km of road there.
 In Kapisa Province, five people died and 35 houses were destroyed.